Selected Passages from Hungarian-Ottoman Wars

 22 October 1687 Esterházy János liberates Palota

-Palota was near the Ottomans’ fort at Székesfehérvár, and it exchanged hands several times during the Hungarian-Ottoman wars.
-The Turks took it in 1683 but the military situation profoundly changed after the siege of Vienna.
-Finally, Kanizsa was besieged two years after the liberation of Buda castle.
-It was Count Esterházy János, the captain of Győr castle who commanded the army of 3,000 soldiers of the besiegers.
-The main objective was to take Székesfehérvár castle so several units were sent to this region.
+Palota was close to the Ottoman-owned fortress of Székesfehérvár and changed hands several times during the Hungarian-Ottoman wars.
+The Turks took it in 1683, but the military situation changed dramatically after the siege of Vienna.
+Finally, two years after the liberation of Buda Castle, Kanizsa was besieged.
+It was Count Esterházy János, the captain of Győr Castle, who commanded the army of 3,000 besiegers.
+The main objective was to take the castle of Székesfehérvár, so several units were sent to this region.

 Csókakő castle Photo: Kocsis Kadosa

-Zichy István took Csókakő back on 17 October, and he sent his artillery expert, Friar Gábor (nicknamed “Fiery” Gábor).
-He was a very talented artilleryman who excelled himself not only at the siege of Buda castle but also at the taking of Csókakő.
-The monk arrived on 20 October in Palota and immediately put his incendiary bombs into use.
-Thus, he could force the defenders to surrender within two days.
-The enemy left the castle on the terms of safe conduct.
-When the Ottomans finally surrendered Palota, there were 68 armed men, 97 women, and 39 children who left the castle.
-They were escorted to Buda, and from there, to the Ottoman territory.
+Zichy István recaptured Csókakő on 17 October and sent his artillery expert, Brother Gábor (nicknamed ‘Fiery’ Gábor).
+He was a very talented artilleryman who excelled not only in the siege of Buda Castle but also in the capture of Csókakő.
+The monk arrived in Palota on 20 October and immediately used his incendiary bombs.
+Within two days he forced the defenders to surrender.
+The enemy left the castle on the condition of safe conduct.
+When the Ottomans finally surrendered Palota, 68 armed men, 97 women, and 39 children left the castle.
+They were escorted to Buda and from there to Ottoman territory.

 Photo: Szöllősi Gábor www.varlexikon.hu

-Palota castle was in a very ruined condition in 1702 and Emperor Leopold I wanted to have it exploded like so many other former Borderland castles.
-Fortunately, the Estates of the County were able to make a successful appeal against this decision.
-The rebel “kuruc” troops of Prince Rákóczi Ferenc could take Palota in 1705, led by General Bottyán the Blind.
-Palota’s commander was Domonkos Ferenc in 1707 who was able to repel the army of General Baron Pleffershofen’s troops.
-After the fall of the War of Independence, Imperial General Rabutin exploded the two northern corner towers of the castle.
-The owner of Palota became the Zichy family who made many reconstructions in the castle until 1889.
+By 1702, Palota Castle was in a very dilapidated state and Emperor Leopold I wanted to blow it up like so many other former Borderland castles.
+Fortunately, the county estates successfully appealed against this decision.
+The rebel ‘kuruc’ troops of Prince Rákóczi Ferenc, led by General Bottyán the Blind, managed to take Palota in 1705.
+The commander of Palota in 1707 was Domonkos Ferenc, who was able to repel the army of Baron Pleffershofen.
+After the end of the War of Independence, Imperial General Rabutin blew up the two northern corner towers of the castle.
+Palota became the property of the Zichy family, who carried out many reconstructions in the castle until 1889.

 Photo: Civertan